Patient Design Studio

 The Challenge

-Clinical trials are essential for advancing medicine, but for patients the experience is often confusing, overwhelming, and impersonal.
-Participants often feel like passive subjects, even though their engagement is critical to a study’s success.
-Our goal was to deeply understand the patient perspective and design solutions that felt intuitive, compassionate, and human-centered.
+Clinical trials are essential for advancing medicine, yet for many patients the experience feels confusing, overwhelming, and impersonal.
+Participants often described feeling like passive subjects, even though their engagement is critical to a study’s success.
+Our goal was to understand the patient perspective in depth and translate it into solutions that felt intuitive, compassionate, and human-centered.

 Patient Voices